The curling leaves of the Prayer plant can be confusing as the plant easily withers with the slightest care mishaps.

 Leaf drop, blemishes on leaves

-- You can use Diatomaceous earth(DE), an organic material that is sure to kill aphids.
+- You can use Diatomaceous earth(DE), an organic material that kills aphids.

-Beware!
-Do not use DE during the plant blooming period or it may hamper the bloom.
+- Beware!
+Do not use DE during the plant blooming period, as it can hamper the bloom.

-- You can go for horticultural neem oil as they have no severe effect on plants.
+- You can go for horticultural or neem oil as they do not affect plants severely.

 - 70% isopropyl alcohol can work great against scales and mealybugs.
-Dip a cotton ball in the alcohol and rub the leaves with it gently.
+Dip a cotton ball in the alcohol and gently rub the leaves.